JohnRamseythe3rd/HCHS-Band/README.md

 ABOUT:
   For our School Info, we provided a link to our school's website.
-  Our Misson was provided by Mr. Rob Irons, the head director.
+  Our Mission was provided by Mr. Rob Irons, the head director.
   We included the director bios from this year's football program to help those on our page feel more connected.
   The Leadership Team and Section Leaders will be posted here each time.
-  Student Involvment shows how the sudent can stay active in this band program and what their options are.
+  Student Involvement shows how the student can stay active in this band program and what their options are.
-  Parent Involvment helps family members understand how they can help their student and the band program.
+  Parent Involvement helps family members understand how they can help their student and the band program.
   The P1, P2, P3, P4 Process helps students and parents understand how the alternate classification process works.
   The History portion provides a link to a page giving lists of directors, field commanders, and others who have affected this band program over the years.
   We chose to make the headings larger and gray to make them stand out.
-  ***
+  When we were struggling with our navigation bar, we went to Mr. Jamie Burgess (Argent Wave) for help.
+Not only did he help us transfer over to the w3schools nav bar but he noticed that we were using a ton of line breaks in order to space everything out.
+He showed us how to put each section in their own div and change their margins and padding instead.
+He also helped us put the opacity into effect.

 CALENDAR:
-  We embeded the google calendar through Mr. Irons's gmail account.
+  We embedded the google calendar through Mr. Irons's gmail account.
 He will be able to update and change the calendar through his account.
-  The calendar is enteractive and you can navigate through the months.
+  The calendar is interactive and you can navigate through the months.

 COST & FORMS:
   We made these lists using a table.
   We wanted to space out the columns a bit but we couldn't figure out how.
 So, we just used periods to space them out and changed their colors to the same color as the background.
-************
+ We used the same methods as we used in “about” when we put each table in its own div and used opacity.
+  Also, we decided to make each form a link so that students can see what form they need turn in.

 FIELD SHOW:
   We used a table to list the songs.
-  We included the virtural pyware videos of our show.
+  We included the virtual pyware videos of our show.
-***********
+  We were going to have photos of the show that had been taken via drone earlier in the year but we did not get these.
+  We were also going to have a video of the band performing the show but we didn’t get a good video.
+   However, we can always add these later if we get them.
+  We wanted to space out the columns a bit but we couldn't figure out how.
+So, we just used periods to space them out and changed their colors to the same color as the background.

 CONTACT US:
   We spoke with the directors about what information they were okay with being published.